Lashmanbala/aws_glue_etl/README.md

 # AWS Glue ETL

 ## Overview
 The user activity in github is being recorded and stored in an archive called GH Archive.
-The archive is being updated every hour with last 1 hour user activity data as csv file.
+The archive is being updated every hour with last 1 hour user activity data as json file.

 The requirement is to capture the data every hour  in s3 and process and store it in s3 in an optimzed way.

-- In this project, we extract the data from the web archive using aws lambda and store it in s3.
+- In this project, I extracted the data from the web archive using aws lambda and store it in s3 and the lambda function is being triggered by eventbridge every hour.
 - A glue workflow is created with:

    1. On-demand trigger which triggers the glue job.